dkliban/pulp-automation-ci/README.md

     ./ec2.py --list

 ### Config files
-* setEnv.sh -- main deployment configuration file
+* `setEnv.sh` -- main deployment configuration file
-* ansible.cfg -- main ansible config file
+* `ansible.cfg` -- main ansible config file
-* ec2.ini -- ansible dynamic inventory config file
+* `ec2.ini` -- ansible dynamic inventory config file
-* global_vars.yml -- reads variables from environment.
+* `global_vars.yml` -- reads variables from environment.
 Usually you won't need to modify the file.

+### OBSOLETE -Deploy machine, install and configure pulp
+* configure setEnv.sh.template file and source it
+* copy your private key to .
+* **Tags:** you can specify which tasks from playbook should run by --tags resp which should be skipped by --skip-tags, supported tags for playbooks are in []
+* set up automation runner node as follows
+    * `ansible-playbook -i ec2.py automation-runner-deploy.yml -e @global_vars.yml`
+    * `ansible-playbook -i ec2.py automation-runner-configure.yml -e @global_vars.yml`
+* Comment out test scenarios you don't want to run in automation-{deploy,configure,run}.yml files and then run
+    * `ansible-playbook -i ec2.py automation-deploy.yml -e @global_vars.yml`
+    * `ansible-playbook -i ec2.py automation-configure.yml -e @global_vars.yml`
+    * `ansible-playbook -i ec2.py automation-run.yml -e @global_vars.yml` [run_automation]
+* results will be present in local xml JUnit file
+* for running sigle tests, try your own configuration, run commands, etc, you can still ssh into automation runner or automation node

-## OBSOLETE - Pulp-automation deployment using ansible
+### OBSOLETE - Pulp-automation deployment using ansible
 * each deployment (specified by automation_name, including bucket) should be used for testing of single pulp version (ie. do not mix 2.7-testing with 2.7-devel) where different testing scenarios run from single automation node.
 * ansible is idempotent, thus new nodes won't be deployed if node with given name already exists
 * do not use dash '-' in name of nodes (including automation_name), use underscore instead